Knowing which diarrhea signs and symptoms are routine and which are serious can help you understand when to call your doctor.By Mayo Clinic Staff

 The duration and severity of your diarrhea depend on what's causing your signs and symptoms.
 Talk to your doctor about what you can expect and how long your diarrhea may last.

-Diarrhea typically causes stomach cramps and loose, watery stools.
-Mostly it's an inconvenience.
-But if your symptoms persist or get worse, it could be a sign of something more serious.
+Diarrhea may just be an inconvenience, or it could be a sign of something more serious.
 Diarrhea can also lead to other problems, such as severe dehydration.

-Some signs and symptoms are more serious than others are.
+Some signs and symptoms are more serious than others.
 Call your doctor right away if you have any of the following:

 - Six or more loose bowel movements a day for more than two days